 - 1. The amount that you receive or are entitled to receive under:

 - a workers' compensation law.

 - an occupational disease law.

 - any other act or law with similar intent.

 - 2. The amount that you receive or are entitled to receive as disability income payments under any:

 - state compulsory benefit act or law.

 - automobile liability insurance policy.

 - other group insurance plan.

 - governmental retirement system as a result of your job with your Employer.

-- 3. The amount that you, your spouse and your children receive or are entitled to receive as disability payments because of your disability under:
+- 3. The amount that you, your spouse and your children receive or are entitled to receive as disability payments or the amount that you receive as retirement payments under:

 - the United States Social Security Act.

 - the Canada Pension Plan.

 - the Quebec Pension Plan.

 - any similar plan or act.

 - 4. The amount that you receive under Title 46, United States Code Section 688 (The Jones Act).

 - 5. The amount that you receive under a salary continuation or accumulated sick leave plan.

-- 6. The amount that you receive from a third party (after subtracting attorney's fees) by judgment, settlement or otherwise that represents recovery for income replacement (lost wages).
+- The amount that you receive from a third party (after subtracting attorney's fees) by judgment, settlement or otherwise that represents recovery for income replacement (lost wages).